-5. Mitigation Measures for Environmental and Social ImpactsPotential impacts to the environment and society along with the mitigating measures are listed below in the table:
+5. Mitigation Measures for Environmental and Social Impacts

+Potential impacts to the environment and society along with the mitigating measures are listed below in the table:

+Potential impact Impact Proposed mitigations Responsibility Cost

+scale measures party

+Activity 1: Restorat Nu.
+300,000

-Potential impact Impact scale Proposed mitigations measures Responsibility party Cost - Activity 1: Restoration of alpine meadow 1.
-Risk of forest fire during Minor • Control measures like controlled/ prescribed burning (fire lines, fuel load BFLfocal, Contractor, To be included in the burning (short term) reduction, backfiring etc.) will be carried out, wherever fire risk is associated Bjee Range Officer contract agreement 2.
-Generation of waste - Minor During Construction: BFL focal, To be masonries waste during (S check dam construction and (Short term) • Ensure that camps are located away from existing stream, river, or water Contractor, Bjee Range Officer included in contract agreement general waste of the workers sources, and that no discharge from camps is made into nearby water bodies; bjec Kange Officer contract agreement Proper containers/waste bins should be provided at the project site; • Dumping of waste on the sides of the road, on private land, or in other non-designated places should be prohibited; Dumping waste shall be prohibited on fragile slopes, forests, religious or other culturally sensitive areas or areas where livelihood is derived; Collection, transportation and final disposal of all waste should be undertaken regularly on a weekly basis; All construction materials should be covered during the transportation to avoid waste dispersion; After construction: All waste shall be removed from the project site.
-3. Risk of fire burns during Minor (Short • Provide with protective gears and follow proper guidelines and method for BFL focal, Contractor, To be included in the burning term) prescribed burning Bjee Range Officer contract agreement 4.
-Worker's health and safety Minor (Short Comply with workers' health and safety BFL focal, Contractor, 10000 Nu term) guidelines; Bjee Range Officer Ensure that no underage workers, or children are engaged;
+1. Risk of forest Minor • Control measures like BFL focal, To be fire during the burning (short term) controlled/ prescribed burning (fire lines, fuel load reduction, backfiring etc.) will be carried out, wherever fire risk is associated.
+Contractor, Bjee Range Officer included in contract agreement 2.
+Generation of Minor During: BFL focal, To be waste - masonries waste during check dam construction and general waste of the workers (short term) Identification of the different waste types at the project site (soil, asphalt, food, etc.); Ensure that camps are located away from existing stream, river, or water sources, and that no discharge from camps is made into nearby water bodies; Proper containers/waste included in contract agreement bins should be provided at the project site; Dumping of waste on the sides of the road, on private land, or in other non-designated places should be prohibited; Dumping waste shall be prohibited on fragile slopes, forests, religious or other culturally sensitive areas or areas where livelihood is derived; Collection, transportation and final disposal of all waste should be undertaken regularly on a weekly basis; Possible hazardous waste (motor oils, vehicle fuels, etc.) should be collected separately and authorized collector and transporter should be sub-contracted to transport and finally dispose; All construction materials should be covered during the transportation to avoid waste dispersion;